Search Free Virginia Divorce Records & Dissolutions of Marriage

 The archive also has a staggering collection of manuscript items and records exceeding the hundred million mark – containing everything related to the history of Virginia, be it governance, tradition or culture!

-To find historical divorce records the Library of Virginia has an online portal in partnership with approved third parties.
+To find historical divorce records, the Library of Virginia has an online portal in partnership with approved third parties.
 This service is made particularly for residents of Virginia.

 Through the online portal, members of the public can access Virginia divorce records dating from 1918 through 2014.
 Also, any record filed prior to 1853 can be found in County Records or the Legislative Petition collection.12